| Creating

 happen.

-9) I do not allow the apprentice to paint the nude figures.
+9) I only allow the most skilled apprentices to paint the nude figures.

-Those are done after the rest of the painting is finished
+Those are generally done after the rest of the painting is finished

 and has been allowed to dry for about a week.
-The final
+Sometimes, the figure is painted first.

 |